hyperledger/aries-rfcs/contributing.md

 When the PR is merged, your RFC is now formally in the PROPOSED state.

+### How to get an RFC demonstrated

+If your RFC is a feature, it's common (though not strictly required) for it to go to a DEMONSTRATED state next.
+Write some code that embodies the concepts in the RFC.
+Publish the code.
+Then submit a PR that adds your early implementation to the [Implementations section](/0000-template.md#implementations), and that changes the status to DEMONSTRATED.
+These PRs should be accepted immediately, as long as all unit tests pass.

 ### How to get an RFC accepted

 After your RFC is merged and officially acquires the [PROPOSED status](